 1. Scope of Application

-a) These “General Terms and Conditions of Business” apply to contractual agreements between Food affairs GmbH (hereinafter referred to as “Food affairs”) and the contracting party (hereinafter referred to as “the Client“) pertaining to the rendering of catering management services (including all services and deliveries in conjunction with them) by Food affairs at events on the part of the Client, particularly banquets, seminars, meetings, exhibitions and presentations etc.
+a) These “General Terms and Conditions of Business” apply to contractual agreements between Levy Restaurants GmbH (hereinafter referred to as “Levy”) and the contracting party (hereinafter referred to as “the Client“) pertaining to the rendering of catering management services (including all services and deliveries in conjunction with them) by Levy at events on the part of the Client, particularly banquets, seminars, meetings, exhibitions and presentations etc.

 b) Individual agreements within the contract for the event take precedence over these General Terms and Conditions of Business; amendments to these General Terms and Conditions of Business are therefore to be agreed separately and incorporated into the text of the contractual agreement as an individual agreement.
 Terms and conditions of business on the part of the Client apply solely when this has been agreed explicitly in writing beforehand.